-Morocco is home to the High Atlas mountain range, including Jebel Toubkal, one of North Africa's tallest peaks.
+Morocco is home to the High Atlas mountain range, including Jebel Toubkal, North Africa's tallest peak.

-The western range features several peaks over 3,900m - two of which we encounter.
-Beginning in Marrakech, we venture into Berber country to discover the majesty of the mountains.
+The western range features several peaks over 3,900m - two of which you'll encounter.
+Beginning in Marrakech, your journey ventures into Berber country to discover the majesty of the mountains.

-Each day, we will spend between four and eight hours trekking across the peaks and through remote Berber villages.
+Each day, between four and eight hours trekking will take you across the peaks and through remote Berber villages.
 A good degree of fitness is required, particularly given the changeable weather conditions.
-The climb is not technical, however, you will be trained to use crampons and ice axes.
+The climb is not technical, however, if needed you will be trained to use crampons and ice axes.